We are looking for more contributors to write for ElearningWorld.org. Do you have experience or interest in a specialist area?

-Kiwi Tabitha Parker writes about Moodle, instructional design, primary and secondary education, and FOSS in New Zealand.
+Kiwi Tabitha Parker writes about Moodle, instructional design, primary and secondary education, and free and open software in New Zealand.

-UK based Gareth Barnard writes about Moodle Themes and Moodle plugin development.
+UK based Gareth Barnard writes about Moodle Themes, CSS, Bootstrap, and general Moodle plugin development.

 Based in Denmark since 1998, native German, Ruth Horak is interested in alternative pathways of learning, method development, adult education, ICT, and Moodle (of course!)

-German native Miriam Laidlaw writes about Moodle, Totara, UI/UX, games and gamification, and instructional design.
+German native Miriam Laidlaw writes about Moodle, UI/UX, games and gamification, and instructional design.

-John Allen is a Canadian ex-pat living in Qatar, and writes about learning object development, and practical tools and applications for the blended teaching/ learning environment.
+John Allan is a Canadian ex-pat living in Qatar, and writes about learning object development, and practical tools and applications for the blended teaching and learning environment.

-Anna Krassa writes about Moodle (she is a Gradebook guru), FOSS including Ubuntu in Greece, course design and management.
+Anna Krassa writes about Moodle and Moodle Educator Certificate (she is also a Gradebook guru), and FOSS including Ubuntu in Greece, course design and management.

-Bernd Martin has lives in New Zealand and Germany during the past few years, is an ICT and technology enthusiast, a librarian, and SQL developer.
+Bernd Martin has lived in New Zealand and Germany during the past few years, is an ICT and technology enthusiast, a librarian, and SQL developer.

 Originally from Belgium, Miranda Verswijvelen writes about design and development of story-based learning interactions, and engaging scenario-learning games.

-Ian Wilde is a UK based experienced software developer, solutions architect, author and educator in the Maths and Science area.
+Ian Wild is a UK based experienced software developer, solutions architect, author and educator in the Maths and Science area.

-Maryel Mendiola is professor of e-learning at University in Mexico and writes on e-learning and pedagogy.
+Maryel Mendiola is professor of e-learning at a University in Mexico, and writes on e-learning and pedagogy.

-Jean-Marc Doucet lives in Limoges, France, and writes on Moodle, technology, and project management.
+Jean-Marc Doucet lives in Limoges, France, and writes on Moodle, education technology, and project management.

-Paula Clough is a US ‘retired teacher’ having taught everything from Pre-school through 8th grade and college courses.
+Paula Clough is a US-based ‘retired’ teacher, having taught everything from pre-school through to 8th grade and college courses.